brimell/spicetify-star-ratings/README.md

 - Can be used as an 'offline' weighted playback.

 ## Average Ratings
-Enables the following changes:
-- Rating a song does not overwrite the old rating, but record it as a new rating
+This has the purpose of making ratings more closely reflect your tastes;
+Instead of only keeping the latest rating, every rating is recorded.
-- The canonical rating of a song is a time-weighted average over all ratings
+The canonical rating (used for display and random sampling) is calculated using a time-weighted average of all historical ratings.

+As a safeguard and to allow ad-hoc changes of mind, any re-ratings within a five minute window behave like a non-averaged rating:
+If the new rating is the same as the old one, the old rating is removed.
+If they are different, the new rating replaces the old one.

 ## Star Rating Playlist Images